 Do not forget that there are certain side effects that one can be exposed to.
 Research shows that when you consume worms that are present in pork, you can contract trichinosis.
 This is a disease that cannot be healed immediately.
 It’s also said that those who eat pork and breastfeed expose their sibling to those diseases.

 Those that are affected most are adults.
 Back then, pork was prepared using certain measures that would get all the worms present in it killed before consumption.
-But as time passes by, most people would prepare it quickly to fill their stomach.
+But as time passes by, most people would prepare it quickly to fill their stomachs.

 Basically, there are certain areas in India where people consume pork i.e. Goa.in such area this food is known to be very special and prepared with a lot of expertise.